MicrosoftDocs/cpp-docs/docs/ide/cmake-tools-for-visual-cpp.md

 You can also start a debug session from the CMake menus.

 To customize the debugger settings for any executable CMake target in your project, right-click on the specific CMakeLists.txt file and select **Debug and Launch Settings**.
 When you select a CMake target in the submenu, a file called launch.vs.json is created.
 This file is pre-populated with information about the CMake target you have selected and allows you to specify additional parameters such as program arguments or debugger type.
-To reference any key in a CMakeSettings.json file, preface it with "CMake." in launch.vs.json.
-The following example shows a simple launch.vs.json file that pulls in the value of the "remoteCopySources" key in the CMakeSettings.json file for the currently selected configuration:
+To reference any key in a CMakeSettings.json file, preface it with `cmake.` in launch.vs.json.
+The following example shows a simple launch.vs.json file that pulls in the value of the `remoteCopySources` key in the CMakeSettings.json file for the currently selected configuration:

 ```json
 {